-Grade Definitions - Form E Student Collaboration (SC)
+Grade Definitions - Form D, Student Collaboration (SC)

-- The merit of any Student Collaboration (SC) will be given a yes/no grade and one of three adjectives: Meritorious, Meritorious with Reservations, or Not Meritorious - Is it separable from the main mission?
-(Yes/No) - Meritorious: The student collaboration proposed has achievable education goals and objectives and an implementation/oversight/management approach that will provide students with a rich hands-on education experience. - Not Meritorious: The student collaboration proposed has not articulated achievable education goals and objectives and/or the implementation/oversight/management approach limits the likelihood of success for student's opportunities for hands-on experience.
+The merit of any Student Collaboration (SC) will be given one of two adjectives: Meritorious, or Not Meritorious

+- Meritorious: The student collaboration proposed has achievable education goals and objectives and an implementation/oversight/management approach that will provide students with a rich hands-on education experience. - Not Meritorious: The student collaboration proposed has not articulated achievable education goals and objectives and/or the implementation/oversight/management approach limits the likelihood of success for student's opportunities for hands-on experience.

-Grade Definitions - Form F Small Business Subcontracting
+Grade Definitions - Form E, Small Business Subcontracting (SBC)

-- The merit of the Small Business Subcontracting Plans will be rated as either Acceptable or Needs Work - Acceptable: The subcontracting plan adequately addresses all required elements of a subcontracting plan, and the proposed subcontracting percentage goals and the quality level of the work to be performed by small business concerns is sufficient. - Needs Work: The subcontracting plan does not address all required elements of a subcontracting plan, or the proposed subcontracting percentage goals and quality of work to be performed by small businesses is not sufficient, and further participation must be negotiated if this mission is selected.
+The merit of the Small Business Subcontracting Plans will be rated as either Acceptable, or Needs Work

+- Acceptable: The subcontracting plan adequately addresses all required elements of a subcontracting plan, and the proposed subcontracting percentage goals and the quality level of the work to be performed by small business concerns is sufficient. - Needs Work: The subcontracting plan does not address all required elements of a subcontracting plan, or the proposed subcontracting percentage goals and quality of work to be performed by small businesses is not sufficient, and further participation must be negotiated if this mission is selected.